 Noindex and nofollow tags are two directives that many websites employ.
-Whether you want specific pages to not be crawled by Google, or you’re looking to preserve crawl budget to improve your site’s keyword rankings, read our latest guide that walks through common meta directives and best practices for using them.
+Whether you want specific pages or your website to not be crawled by Google, or you’re looking to preserve crawl budget to improve your site’s keyword rankings, read our latest guide that walks through common meta directives and best practices for using them.

 Noindex tags are directives that tell search engines to not index a web page and not include it on the search engine's result pages.

 Nofollow tags tell search engine spiders to not follow the links on a web page that are marked with nofollow tags.
 It advises search engines how to crawl a site and what pages should be indexed to help preserve what is known as crawl budget.

 Looking to learn more about search engine optimization?
 Read our SEO beginner’s guide for everything you need to know about SEO and how to drive business results through search engines like Google and Bing.

 Here’s a list of common robots meta directives you can use for your site pages:

 Below are a few different page types that can benefit from the use of noindex or nofollow meta tags.